Anish-Sethi-12122/QRify-Legal/privacy_policy.md

 This Privacy Policy may be updated from time to time to reflect changes in QRify's functionality or applicable regulations.

-- The **in-app version** of this Privacy Policy is the authoritative version until a dedicated website is available.
+- A copy of the Privacy Policy is made available to view in-app, you can view the current version of this policy in-app by tapping the "Privacy Policy" link in the app's settings menu.
+- Additionally, Privacy Policy can be viewed at [QRify's website](https://qrify-website.netlify.app/privacy)
 - Material changes will be communicated through an update to this in-app document.
 - The "Effective Date" at the top of this policy will be updated to reflect the date of the most recent revision.